 Are there time limits on finishing the races?

 Yes, there time limits for each race.
 They are as follows:

 Fun Run: No limit

-How does the race start work?
+How does the race start work for the Half Marathon?

-We have nowintroduced new allocated colour/time zone starting pens.
 You will be asked for your estimated finishing time when registering.
 You will then be sent further details in regards to your starting pen within your Race Pack.
 This has been introduced to help prevent collisions and injuries at the start by people going quicker or slower than others.
 Race results are done by gun time; however your chip-time starts when you pass under the gantry and over the chip mats so don't worry if it takes a while to get through the start.
 Both your gun and chip time will appear in the results.